 Posture & Focus: Since the pole is always held in your right hand, it requires that you sit up straight in the saddle with shoulders, hips, and legs correctly positioned to influence the horse.
 It seems remarkable that a simple 13-foot long pole, placed in your right hand or resting on your right shoulder could so easily effect how you sit in the saddle...But it does!
 In addition, the use of the garrocha directly influences your ability to focus, which of course influences your posture.
 Looking where you want to go, around or under the pole and then visualizing the maneuver will become second-nature when you add the element of the garrocha to your routine.
 Rhythm & Timing: The master horseman of old and current will concur on the importance of 'rhythm' as we develop our horses.
 The ability to ride a perfect circle, with consistent rhythm, is perhaps one of the most difficult exercises to achieve.
 By placing the point of the garrocha on the ground and riding forward around it in a circle, you quickly recognize if your horse's shoulders are falling in or if hips are casting out.
-Then when you add the elements such as a turn on center or canter pirouette under the garracho, you definitely begin to recognize the need for timing, multitasking your aids, rhythm and focus.
+Then when you add the elements such as a turn on center or canter pirouette under the garracho, you definitely begin to recognize the need for timing, multi-tasking your aids, rhythm and focus.

 Balance & Use of Aids: Intimately related to good posture, the garracho requires you to develop an understanding of your balance and pressure aids, so that you can stay out of the way of the horse and yet influence his positive balance.
 Again, it is amazing that a simple little pole could assist us in easily understanding the balance and aids needed to accomplish maneuvers such as half-pass or leg-yield, but it will!
 With the pole in your hand, you will quickly see and feel common mistakes, such as using your seat to 'push' the horse sideways.
-In this case, as your upper body leans away from the pole and you try to 'push' the horse into it, the horse will see the decreased angle and recognize that there is no room for his body.
-By straightening-up, sitting or balancing the direction you want the horse to move sideways, you maintain an open angle with the pole, inviting the horse to move closer.
+By straightening-up, sitting or balancing the direction you want the horse to move sideways, you maintain an open angle with the pole, inviting the horse to move under your balance.

 Confidence & Fun!
 This may be the biggest benefit.
 It takes confidence in both horse and rider to work with a 13-foot long pole!
 Riding around, under, away from, and carrying the pole is not easy and more than a little intimidating at first.
 However, it is amazing how quickly both horse and rider take to the maneuvers.
-Add a little Spanish guitar music, and even a simple circle at the walk with the garrocha becomes a dance.
-(Note: In traditional performance, the art form of using the garrocha is accomplished only at the walk and canter, with reins attached to the belt, and always only the right hand or resting on the right shoulder is the garrocha placed.)
+Add a little Spanish guitar music, and even a simple circle at the walk with the garrocha becomes a dance!
+(Note: In traditional performance, the art form of using the garrocha is accomplished only at the walk and canter, with reins attached to the belt, and always only the right hand or resting on the right shoulder, is the garrocha placed.)